If Footmen Tire You, What Will Horses Do?

 If Footmen Tire You, What Will Horses Do? is a 1971 American Christian exploitation horror film directed by Ron Ormond, featuring Southern Baptist minister Estus Pirkle.

 Background

-The film is based on a sermon by Estus W. Pirkle held on January 31, 1968 at Camp Zion in Myrtle, Mississippi, entitled "If Footmen Tire You, What Will Horses Do?".
+The film is based on and shares its name with a sermon by Estus W. Pirkle held on January 31, 1968 at Camp Zion in Myrtle, Mississippi.
 The sermon was made available in print, and Pirkle then joined with filmmaker Ron Ormond, a director of exploitation films who had become a born-again Christian after surviving a plane crash, to produce a film adaptation.
 The film was widely distributed among evangelical churches and church camps in the United States in the 1970s, and remains in use at some, especially in Latin America.

-While Ormond and Pirkle made two more films together (The Burning Hell in 1974 and The Believer's Heaven in 1977), If Footmen Tire You, What Will Horses Do? remains their best-known work.
+While Ormond and Pirkle made two more films together (The Burning Hell in 1974 and The Believer's Heaven in 1977), If Footmen Tire You, What Will Horses Do? remains their most infamous work.